AdaCore/gnatstudio/docs/users_guide/navigation.rst

 up GPS if your project isn't on a fast local disk and you can put the database there.

+**WARNING**: You shouldn't store this file in a directory that is accessed via a network filesystem, like NFS, or Clearcase's MVFS.
+If your obj directory is on such a filesystem, be sure to specify a custom Xref_Database directory in your project file.

 .. _The_Navigate_Menu: